Key Takeaway

 Primary Keyword: glp-1 constipation relief

 GLP-1 constipation relief centers on three core habits: eating 25-35 grams of fiber daily, drinking plenty of water, and staying physically active.
-When those are not enough, gentle OTC stool softeners and osmotic laxatives provide safe, effective backup.
+When those aren't enough, gentle OTC stool softeners and osmotic laxatives provide safe, effective backup.
 Constipation is one of the most common side effects across all GLP-1 receptor agonist medications.

 The GLP-1 and Constipation Connection